JBris/keycloak-flask-auth/README.md

-# keycloak-flask-auth
+# keycloak-flask-dash-auth

-Testing Keycloak authentication with a Flask web app
+Testing Keycloak authentication with a Flask and dash web app